openrndr/orx/orx-jvm/orx-keyframer/README.md

 What this allows you to do:

-1. Create a keyframed animation in a json file.
+1. Create a keyframed animation in a JSON file.

 ```json
 [